rsercely/uft-assets-nimbus/README.md

 If the technology supports it, there should a parameterized value(s).

-#####LeanFT
+#####LeanFt
 Test should be verified within both NimbusClient and NimbusServer.

 Only maven projects should be used.

-LeanFT version should be set to use the lastest version of LeanFT by modifying the default pom.xml file.
+LeanFT version should be set to use the latest version of LeanFT by modifying the default pom.xml file.
 Specifically, in properties create a leanft.version tag, with a value of RELEASE.

     <properties>